Return of the Private Practice

 So, over the ensuing decades, policy makers and insurers created even more regulations to try to get them down (DRGs under the Prospective Payment System, Balanced Budgets Act, HiTech Act).
 But those policies came with a price: more administrative, reimbursement, and technological complexities.

 Complexities brought up the costs to operate a private practice.
 Increasing healthcare expenses in IT, marketing, compliance, and administration favored large organizations.
 Large health systems have administrative economies of scale.
+This is why it’s better to have experts like a medical collaborator to help with the complex process.

 Providers began to hate their computers, feel unempowered and leave private practice to join health systems.
 Consolidation became a necessary evil.
 Less private practices fueled the monopolization of healthcare started by the government.